wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-manage-records/includes/configure-retention-labels.md

 ### Label classification

-This configuration option is unique to the records management solution.
+This configuration option is unique to the Microsoft Purview Records Management solution.
 If selected, the label will be used to classify the content as a record.
 Users won't be able to edit or delete the content, or change or remove the label.
 However, they can still edit the content's metadata.
 If you classify content as a record, it becomes immutable.

 ## Step 4: Review your settings